 Change ovarian cortex culture medium daily for 7 days, making sure to use pre-warmed Waymouth medium [1].

-Talent changing the medium.
+This step is baseically in 3.2.1-3.2.4 to change the medium you have to lift out the inserts, remove a portion of the media, and then add other media.

 During medium changes, use forceps to gently lift the insert out of the well [1] and collect the cultured Waymouth medium in 0.5-milliliter tubes [2-TXT].
 Set the insert back in the well [3] and add 350 microliters of fresh culture medium by dispensing it between the side of the insert and well [4].
 Videographer: This step is important!